YunoHost-Apps/pilea_ynh/README.md

 #### Multi-users support

 For now, Pilea doesn't support users.
-So all user we'll see the same data.
+So all user will see the same data.

 ## Links